- Elyse Love, MD, FAAD, board-certified dermatologist in New York City

 The domino effect that leads to acne starts with an overproduction of oil (known as sebum) in the skin.
 This can happen for a number of reasons: Your hormones stimulate sebaceous glands to create more oil, as can outside triggers like stress and environmental factors.
-When this sebum becomes trapped under dirt, grime, or dead skin cells, pimples pop up.
+When this sebum becomes trapped under dirt, grime, or dead skin cells, acne gets worse and pimples pop up.

 Products that clog pores are known as comedogenic; and, you guessed it, facial oils fit the description.
 "Many [topical] oils have the potential to clog pores and cause breakouts," says Dr. Love.
 "So, using oils on acne-prone skin is akin to adding gas to a fire."

 While some oils (like sunflower, mineral, safflower, and squalane) come with a lower pore-clogging risk than other, more comedogenic oils (like avocado and carrot seed oils), Dr. Love notes that there's still no good reason to layer them on acne-prone skin.
 So, instead of reaching for a facial oil to moisturize your visage, she suggests opting for oil-free hyaluronic acid serums and moisturizers.
 Her two favorite—Vichy Minéral 89 Face Serum ($20) and La Roche-Posay Double Repair ($20)–happen to be available at the drugstore, and will work to calm your breakouts instead of making things worse.